stucampbell/dot-net-dev-assessment/README.md

       * Artist name
       * Originating country
       * Aliases for the artist
-      * Link to the artist's albums
+      * Link to the artist's releases
     * The return data in JSON format should look as follows:
 ```
     {